 An officer or employee may not falsely impugn the reputation of a city resident, employee, or another officer of the city.
 If an officer or employee believes their accusation to be true, and then learns that it was false, even in part, they should apologize in the same forum and manner where the accusations were made.
 A failure to apologize within a reasonable period of time after learning of the falseness of the accusations will create the presumption that the conduct was intentional.

 COMMENT SECTION 22: It is impossible to conduct business effectively when members do not attend meetings.
 Lackadaisical meeting attendance can make quorums difficult and undermine the functioning of the legislative body.
 If an officer, city board member, or commission member has health problems, or has ongoing scheduling problems, the responsible thing to do is resign.
-If circumstances change in the future, the member can ask to be appointed when the next position opens or they can run for reelection.
+If circumstances change in the future, the member can ask to be appointed when the next position opens, or they can run for reelection.

 Failing to follow this provision would lead to the Ethics Board issuing an opinion of removal for the habitually absent member to the remainder of the elected officials.
 At that point, it would be advisable for the body to send a letter to the elected official advising them of the process to resign as stated under KRS 83A.040(7).
 If the elected official does not resign, and fails to appear for the following meeting, the elected officials must follow KRS 83A.040(9) to remove under the neglect of office provision, or even the incapacity provision, if illness is the reason for failing to attend.